-NOTES TO FINANCIAL STATEMENTSType II - Nonrecognized Subsequent Events:
+Type II - Nonrecognized Subsequent Events:

 The Plan is subject to an annual health insurer fee under section 9010 of the Federal Affordable Care Act (ACA).
 This annual fee is allocated to individual health insurers based on the ratio of the amount of the entity's net premiums written during the preceding calendar year to the amount of health insurance for any U.S. health risk that is written during the preceding calendar year.
 A health insurance entity's portion of the annual fee becomes payable once the entity provides health insurance for any U.S. health risk for each calendar year beginning on or after January 1 of the year the fee is due.
+The special surplus balance at December 31, 2019 represented the Plan's estimated health insurer fee for 2020.
 Due to the moratorium on the health insurer fee for the 2019 calendar year, the Plan did not reclassify amounts to special surplus at December 31, 2018.
-The special surplus balance at December 31, 2017 represented the Plan's estimated health insurer fee for 2018.

-- A. Did the reporting entity write accident and health insurance premium that is subject to Section 9010 of the Federal Affordable Care Act (YES/NO)?
+A. Did the reporting entity write accident and health insurance premium that is subject to Section 9010 of the Federal Affordable Care Act (YES/NO)?